google-ai-edge/mediapipe/docs/solutions/hands.md

 computer vision task, as hands often occlude themselves or each other (e.g. finger/palm occlusions and hand shakes) and lack high contrast patterns.

-MediaPipe Hand is a high-fidelity hand and finger tracking solution.
+MediaPipe Hands is a high-fidelity hand and finger tracking solution.
 It employs machine learning (ML) to infer 21 3D landmarks of a hand from just a single frame.
 Whereas current state-of-the-art approaches rely primarily on powerful desktop environments for inference, our method achieves real-time performance on